 As an industry leader in digital experience management, Adobe realizes that the ideal solution to real-world challenges that experience creators face is rarely a binary choice.
 This is why AEM not only supports both models, but also uniquely allows the seamless hybrid combination of the two, blending the advantages of headless and full stack, to help you best serve the consumers of your content, wherever they are.

 This journey focuses on the headless-only model of content delivery.
-However once you have this foundational knowledge, you can further explore how to leverage the power of both models.
+However once you have this foundational knowledge, you can further explore how to use the power of both models.

 Thanks for getting started on your AEM headless journey!
 Now that you read this document you should:

 Build on this knowledge and continue your AEM headless journey by next reviewing the document Getting Started with AEM Headless as a Cloud Service where you learn how to set up the necessary tools and how to begin thinking about how AEM approaches headless content delivery and its prerequisites.